Impingement the Runner’s Trap

 - Begin by sitting on your heels on a table

-- Sit with the middle of your foot off of the edge of a table
+- Sit in the middle of your foot off of the edge of a table

 - Slowly begin to sit back on your heels